Adsterra Horizonal Banner

 True Feelings and Patterns

-Consider a common scenario: someone enters a social setting meant for recreation and begins loudly expressing strong political views (Not normal in this situation).
+Consider a sometimes common scenario: someone enters a social setting meant for recreation and begins loudly expressing strong political views (Not normal in this situation).
 Their tone is angry, and their language dehumanizes others.
 They show little awareness—or concern—for the group’s purpose or the discomfort they create.
-Even if others remain polite, their behavior can alienate people.
+Even if others remain polite, their behavior can alienate people (A partial purpose of such behaviors.).
 Eyes look away, conversations quiet, and tension builds, while the speaker may take a sense of satisfaction in dominating the space (Also related to how they view their importance in relation to others.).
 In groups where diverse perspectives exist and politics was never the focus, this kind of disruption stands out.
 It often reflects deeper patterns—entitlement, a belief that only one perspective matters above others, the prior social support for such distorted beliefs and a tendency to project those views onto others.
-Everyone should be inconvenienced so they can vent their bigotries openly.
+Everyone should be inconvenienced so they can vent their bigotries openly and foster their dark cause.

 As a society, we should reflect on who we elevate into positions of influence: those who unite and respect others, or those who divide and dehumanize.
-Foundational values rooted in fairness, dignity, and mutual respect stand in direct contrast to hate, which pulls us backward.
+Foundational values rooted in fairness, dignity, and mutual respect stand in direct contrast to hate, which pulls us backward. the more those who support collectivize hate move to the top the foundations begin to crack and the entire system gets weaker.
 Leadership and character should be measured not just by social connection, tough talk, special interest, or political parties but by the ability to foster respect, uphold shared values, and bring people together.
+If they don't believe in what makes us unique as a people then they have a parasitic relationship to our society by gaining for themselves.
 Think beyond the limited dynamics and narratives presented that seem to rub against a higher moral conscious.
 The wrong choices often harm society because distorted patterns of thinking more times then not lead to erroneous decisions that impact people as a whole.
+Sometimes whole societies.
+History has shown the long-term outcomes of warping sytems to protect hate and failing to correct the wrongdoing of such hate.
 The natural system indicates that when you seek to harm others you also harm yourself (Same for individuals or groups).

 The future depends on thoughtful choices—how we select leaders, how money shapes influence, and how silence can enable harm.
 When hate becomes normalized in somes language and actions, it signals a drift away from core principles (A rejection of what is sacred).
 Words matter.
 They reflect values, shape behavior, and ultimately influence the kind of society we create.
 If you listen to most people they care about their society and the future but a few clearly have their own interests in mind.
-Read history to understand the acceptance of the unacceptable and its long-term impact on society.
+Read history to understand the acceptance of the unacceptable and its long-term impact on society (It is almost always negative and we may see trust declining.).
 Economic and social health interrelate.
-That starts with walking the talk in our beliefs.
+That starts with walking the talk in our beliefs that foster proof in pudding outcomes.
+Time will answer all questions.

 "Day by day, what you choose, what you think and what you do is who you become"